epid8060fall2019/William-Norfolk-Project/code/readme.md

-For a detailed breakdown of data import, cleaning, and wrangling please see the WQprocessing.Rmd file in the processing_code subfolder.
+To run processing code or exploratory data analysis code select the desired Rmd file or files from the subfolders _analysis_code_ and/or _processing_code_.
+To view the results in the RStudio select _Run All Chunks_, to view as a docx output file select _knit to Word doc_.
+All knitted docx files can also be directly found in the specific code subfolder.

-For a detailed breakdown of the exploratory data analysis please see the Exploratory_Data_Analysis.Rmd file in the analysis_code subfolder.
+For a detailed breakdown of the data import, cleaning, and wrangling process please reference the written commentary embedded into the Rmd file titled _WQprocessing.Rmd_ in the _processing_code_ subfolder.
+Commentary is also viewable via the docx output file of the same name included in the _processing code_ subfolder.

-A docx knit of each of the above scripts are also located in the respective subfolder for direct download.
+For a detailed breakdown of the exploratory data analysis please reference the written commentary embedded into the Rmd files titled _Exploratory_Data_Analysis_Location.Rmd_ and _Exploratory_Data_Analysis_Seasonal_ in the _analysis_code_ subfolder.
+The _Location_ script focuses on variables concerned with the specific habitat type of each sampling site measured within the study.
+The _Seasonal_ script focuses on variables concerned with seasonal changes in the data and explores the effects of Hurrican Irma landfall on the water quality conditions of Key Largo.
+Commentary is also viewable via the docx output file of the matching name to the script of interest.